SHenpengYU01/Gitpractice/basic procedure.md

 git push main // make the real change of the remote "main"
 git log       // display all the commit records
 git reflog    // reference log ,only display commits with reference
+git reset hash(log里的哈希值)

 ## branch

 git branch          // display all the branches
 git branch branch1  // create a new branch branch1
 git checkout branch1// switch to branch1
+git switch branch1  //switch to branch1
-git branch -M main  // create a branch,main,and set it as the main branch
+git checkout -b "branch1"  //create a new branch branch1 and switch to it git branch -M main  // create a branch,main,and set it as the main branch
 git branch -d branch1// delete branch1
 git merge branch1    // merge branch1 with the current branch